All-Ireland Senior Club Camogie Championship 2011: Arrangements

 Harkin helped Drom-Inch dethrone champions Killimor.
 Ursula Jacob scored 1-16 and Una Leacy and Aideen Brennan the second and third goals as Oulart the Ballagh overwhelmed Loughgiel.

-The Final
+Final

-Oulart had 13 players who had been involved in Wexford’s All-Ireland senior and intermediate double the previous September 2011.
-Stacey Redmond was Player of the Match in Oulart’s impressive victory in the final.
-Teenage forward Aideen Brennan scored two of Oulart’s goals.
+Oulart had 13 players who had been involved in Wexford's All-Ireland senior and intermediate double the previous September 2011.
+Stacey Redmond was Player of the Match in Oulart's impressive victory in the final.
+Teenage forward Adeen Brennan scored two of Oulart's goals.
 The other was scored in the 23rd minute after Una Leacy latched onto a line-ball from the Hogan Stand side by Stacey Redmond, and, despite having the goalie and three defend ers on her case, found the roof of the net.
 Match referee was Owen Elliott from Antrim.
-OUlart’s success had its roots in the club’s absolute dominance of the under-14 Féile na nGael Division 1 series between 1998-2002.
+OUlart's success had its roots in the club's absolute dominance of the under-14 Féile na nGael Division 1 series between 1998 and 2002.